RepoDynamics/PyPackIT/docs/website/source/manual/meta/path.md

 :::{code-block} yaml
 :caption: 🗂 `./.meta/path.yaml`
-dir:
-  # Name of the source directory
-  source: src
-  # Path to the tests directory
-  tests: tests
-  # Path to the website directory
-  website: docs/website
-  local:
-    # Path to the local directory
-    root: .local
-    cache:
-      # Name of the cache directory under the local directory
-      root: cache
-      # Name of subdirectories under the cache directory
-      # You can add other keys here for other tools that you use
-      repodynamics: repodynamics
-      coverage: coverage
-      mypy: mypy
-      pylint: pylint
-      pytest: pytest
-      ruff: ruff
-    report:
-      # Name of the report directory under the local directory
-      root: report
-      # Name of subdirectories under the report directory
-      # You can add other keys here for other tools that you use
-      repodynamics: repodynamics
-      coverage: coverage
-      mypy: mypy
-      pylint: pylint
-      pytest: pytest
-      ruff: ruff

 :::

 Note that you do not have to specify all keys in the `path.yaml` file.